 The flight into Egypt is related in the Christian Bible in the Gospel of Matthew (Matthew 2:13-23).
 Joseph fled to Egypt with his wife Mary & infant son Jesus after a visit by Magi; when they learned that King Herod intended to kill the infants of that area.
 When the Magi traveled search of the newly born Jesus, they had visited Herod in Jerusalem to ask where to find the newborn "King of the Jews."
 Herod reportedly became worried that the child would threaten his throne.
 Herod decided that he needed to kill the newborn Jesus, (Matthew 2:1-8).
 Herod ordered the death of all infant males (Matthew 2:16-18).

-An angel warned Joseph to take Jesus & his mother into Egypt (Matthew 2:13). “‘Get up, take the child and his mother, and flee to Egypt, and remain there until I tell you; for Herod is about to search for the child, to destroy him.’
-Then Joseph got up, took the child and his mother by night, and went to Egypt, and remained there until the death of Herod.
+An angel warned Joseph to take Jesus & his mother into Egypt (Matthew 2:13). “‘Get up, take the child & his mother, & flee to Egypt, & remain there until I tell you; for Herod is about to search for the child, to destroy him.’
+Then Joseph got up, took the child & his mother by night, & went to Egypt, & remained there until the death of Herod.
 This was to fulfill what had been spoken by the Lord through the prophet (Hosea 11:1), ‘Out of Egypt I have called my son’” (Matthew 2:13-15).
 Egypt was outside the rule of King Herod.
 Egypt & Palestine were part of the Roman Empire, linked by a coastal road known as "the way of the sea", making travel between them easy & relatively safe.
-Church scholars and historians speculate, that the Holy Family spent a period of about four years in Egypt.
-After the death of King Herod, Joseph returned to Nazareth with Mary and Jesus (Luke 2:39 & Matthew 2:19-23).
+Church scholars & historians speculate, that the Holy Family spent a period of about four years in Egypt.
+After the death of King Herod, Joseph returned to Nazareth with Mary & Jesus (Luke 2:39 & Matthew 2:19-23).

 We are not told by Matthew exactly how long the Holy Family remained in Egypt, nor are we given any geographic information about their journey.
 The Nile River is not mentioned by Matthew.
 Although the expanded tradition is largely based on written accounts, physical sites that have been popularly associated with the Holy Family also play an important role in supplying further details.
 Sites made sacred because they are believed to have been touched by the Holy Family often feature unusual physical features.
 Some of these include miraculous hand or foot prints of the Christ child, unusually shaped trees thought to have sheltered the Virgin, or healing springs where the family quenched their thirst.